Testing the simplifying assumption in high-dimensional vine copulas: Introduction

-We contribute to the literature by proposing a framework for testing the simplifying assumption in high-dimensional vine copulas.
-To this end, we use the partial vine copula to introduce a stochastic interpretation of the simplifying assumption which is particularly useful for testing it in high dimensions.
-We apply a semi-parametric framework to test the \SA{}.
-First, we use ranks to obtain pseudo-observations from the partial vine copula.
-On the basis of these pseudo-observations we apply a stepwise maximum likelihood estimator to obtain pseudo-observations from the partial probability integral transforms which can be used to test the \SA{}.
-We consider the null hypothesis that the correlation of the conditional copula associated to an edge of a vine is constant w.r.t. the conditioning variables if the \SA{} is true.
-To obtain a test whose power does not collapse dramatically with the dimension of the conditioning variables, we discretize the support of the conditioning variables into a finite number of partitions and incorporate a penalty in the test statistic.
-To render the test computationally feasible in high-dimensions, we apply a decision tree to find the possibly largest difference in the set of conditional correlations using a greedy approach.

-The proposed test is computationally feasible even in high dimensions which is demonstrated by its application to a 49-dimensional data set.
-An accompanying \texttt{R}-package \texttt{pacotest} \citep{Kurz2017} with a \texttt{C++}-kernel is publicly available and has already been applied to even higher-dimensional data sets \citep{Kraus2017}.
-Moreover, the proposed test can be used to detect building blocks of a vine copula where the modeling of a conditional copula might be more reasonable than the use of an unconditional copula \citep{Schellhase2017} and it can also be applied to construct new methods for the structure selection of vine copulas \citep{Kraus2017}.
+We propose a framework for testing the simplifying assumption in high-dimensional vine copulas.
+By means of the partial vine copula, we introduce a novel stochastic interpretation of the simplifying assumption which is useful for testing it in high dimensions.
+We test the null hypothesis that the conditional correlation of the partial probability integral transforms associated with an edge of a vine is constant w.r.t. the conditioning variables.
+A rejection of this hypothesis implies that the \SA{} can be rejected as well.
+To obtain a test which is still powerful in high dimensions, we discretize the support of the conditioning variables into a finite number of subsets and incorporate a penalty in the test statistic.
+To render the test computationally feasible in high dimensions, we apply a decision tree to find the possibly largest difference in the set of conditional correlations.
+The test can be applied in high dimensions which is demonstrated in real data applications and in simulation studies with up to 12-dimensional data sets.
+An accompanying \texttt{R}-package \texttt{pacotest} \citep{Kurz2017} is publicly available and has been applied to even higher-dimensional data sets \citep{Kraus2017}.
+The test can be used to detect building blocks of a vine copula where the simplifying assumption does not seem to be adequate and the estimation of a conditional copula that is varying in its conditioning variables can improve the modeling \citep{Schellhase2017}.
+It can also be applied to construct new methods for the structure selection of vine copulas \citep{Kraus2017}.